 Informative about Supplementary Audio

 A supplementary audio service (as defined in ETSI TS 101 154 [26]) is specified below for the “in-service delivery” and applies when “nNormal” audio PIDs/substreams and the supplementary audio streams/substreams are available within the same service (i.e. listed within same PMT).
 For non-NGA the different audio streams (normal and supplementary) refers to delivery to the IRD as different audio PIDs while for NGA different audio streams normally refers to substreams within a common NGA audio PID.
-(This means for NGA, no separate PIDs/streams are required for the supplementary audio).
+(This means for NGA, no separate PIDs/streams are required for the supplementary audio, see 6.2.4.1).

 A Supplementary Audio (SA) service may be broadcasted as either: